 #12 – Royal Danish School of Ballet – Kongens Nytorv, Copenhagen, Denmark

-Operating for more than two centuries, the Royal Danish Theatre Ballet School, is one of the long-standing ballet schools Europe has to offer.
+Operating for more than two centuries, the Royal Danish Theatre Ballet School is one of the longest-standing ballet schools Europe has to offer.
 Still, with all those years behind it, the Royal Danish School of Ballet never grows stale.
-Every new year sixty to seventy youthful and gifted ballet dancers train for an elite education in ballet.
+Every new year sixty to seventy young and gifted ballet dancers train for an elite education in ballet.
 Most of the dancers in the Royal Danish Ballet are from the school so it stands to reason that the competition would be steep.
-This school was founded with the direction of Pierre Laurent, the French ballet teacher in 1771.
+This school was founded under the direction of Pierre Laurent, the French ballet teacher in 1771.

 #11 – The Sunhwa Arts High School – Seoul, South Korea

 Founded in 1974 this Asian dance school has been producing international ballet stars on a regular basis.
 So much so it earns a spot higher than a school founded nearly two hundred years earlier.
 The high standard this high school imposes on its students is the reason why so many of its graduates excel.
 While the ballet school is based in South Korea, they utilize Russian techniques mixed with extreme stretching.
-This particular school focuses on a specific body type.
 Many of their female graduates dance with an associate company of the Universal Ballet of Korea.

 #10 – The Juilliard School of Dance – New York, New York, United States of America

-Playing host to some of the most talented youth in the world Juilliard first opened its doors in 1905 and since then has a name that is synonymous with excellence in artistic achievement.
+Playing host to some of the most talented youth in the world, Juilliard first opened its doors in 1905, and since then its name has become synonymous with excellence in artistic achievement.
 Founded by Dr. Frank Damrosch as the Institute of Musical Art.
 Dr. Damrosch wanted to ensure American musicians an opportunity to study in an advanced setting without having to leave the country.
-The response was tremendous and the first year’s enrollment exceeded their expected numbers by five times.
+The response was tremendous and the first year’s enrollment exceeded their expected numbers five times over.
 Unable to hold all those students the school expanded and moved in 1910 toward Columbia University.
 In 1924, when Augustus Juilliard passed on, he left his textile fortune to the school, and thus the Juilliard Graduate School was founded in 1924.
 The dance division was not established until 1951.
 Since then Juilliard has maintained its reputation as one of the world’s finest musical institutions.

 #9 – National Ballet of Canada’s School (NBS) – Toronto, Ontario, Canada

-Betty Oliphant and Celia Franca founded this ballet school in the northernmost country of North America in 1959.
-It has become one of the world’s leading schools for those who desire a life of ballet dancing or teaching the ballet.
-They boast themselves as the only ballet school in North America with an internationally influential training program.
+Betty Oliphant and Celia Franca founded this ballet school in the northernmost country in North America in 1959.
+It has become one of the world’s leading schools for those who desire a life of ballet dancing or teaching ballet.
+They boast themselves as the only ballet school in Canada with an internationally influential training program.
 National Ballet of Canada’s School is the finest ballet training Canada has to offer and the institution churns out graduates who almost always wind up dancing in ballet companies across the globe.
 Primarily they move on to the National Ballet of Canada.

 #8 – San Francisco Ballet School – San Francisco, California, United States of America

 Founded in 1933 the San Francisco Ballet School is the oldest in the United States.
-I was established along with the San Francisco Operatic and Ballet School.
-Adolph Bolm was the founding director and he opened the doors to offer an education in ballet, tap, modern, and interpretive dance.
+It was established along with the San Francisco Operatic and Ballet School.
+Adolph Bolm was the founding director, and he opened the doors to offer an education in ballet, tap, modern, and interpretive dance.
 Originally located in the William Taylor Hotel some classes were held in Berkeley, Burlingame, Oakland, and other surrounding areas.
-Since its inception San Francisco has constantly been considered the ballet hub of the West Coast.
+Since its inception, San Francisco has consistently been considered the ballet hub of the West Coast.
 For some time now the San Francisco Ballet School has been training some of the world’s best ballet dancers.
 Many famous ballet dancers have attended their summer intensive program.